Meeting and surpassing all audience expectations on a daily basis.

 Despite how easy Obama makes it sound, it ended up being a nightmare once people got into the labyrinth of the bureaucracy that's been set up.

-That's what's happened to the two previous plans.
+That's what's happened in the two previous plans.

-People found out what it took, how complicated it was, and they said the hell with it.
+People found out what it took, how complicated it was, and they said, hell with it.

-So these new fees, they can put uh let's see here, um uh small fee on the largest financial institutions to make sure it doesn't end or do say hello, folks, to an increase in your ATM uh fee.
+So these new fees, they can put, let's see here, a small fee on the largest financial institutions to make sure it doesn't endorse.

-The bank's gonna get if Obama slaps a tax on them, they're gonna pass it on to you somewhere.
+The bank's going to get, if Obama slaps a tax on them, they're going to pass it on to you somewhere.

 This is what Obama and the boys never understand.